The video below briefly outlines the content of the Mobile Learning module:

 Recommended venues for training

-The module is built in a modular way which allows for any setting proposed by the Center of Teaching Enhancement.
+The material is built in a modular way which allows for any setting proposed by the Center of Teaching Enhancement.
 After an introductory session, the workshops can be held in class or outside.

 The “Introduction to ML” presents the mobile learning principles, and its advantages and challenges.
 It can be used as a standalone or as the first part of in a series of workshops.
 It is a prerequisite for the other workshops.